-- the gNB-CU-UP may provide the gNB-CU-CP at E1 setup or configuration update about established shared NG-U terminations, indicated by one or several MBS Session IDs. - at establishment of the BC bearer context in the gNB-CU-UP, the gNB-CU-UP may overwrite the QoS flow mapping indicated by the gNB-CU-CP, if the gNB-CU-CP has provided its consent to do so at BC bearer context setup.
+- the gNB-CU-UP may provide the gNB-CU-CP at E1 setup or configuration update about established shared NG-U terminations, indicated by one or several MBS Session IDs. - at establishment of the BC bearer context in the gNB-CU-UP, the gNB-CU-CP may request the gNB-CU-UP to either apply the available MRB configuration of the shared NG-U termination, or to apply the MRB configuration requested by the gNB-CU-CP.
+The gNB-CU-UP provides the MRB configuration to the gNB-CU-CP if the MRB configuration requested by the gNB-CU-CP and the available MRB configuration of the shared NG-U termination are different.

-Editor's Note: providing the consent from the gNB-CU-CP to the gNB-CU-UP needs further discussions.

-8.15.1.2 Multicast MBS Session Activation
+8.15.1.2 Multicast MBS Session Context Establishment

-Figure 8.15.1.2-1 illustrates an examplified interaction of NGAP, E1AP, F1AP and RRC protocol functions at Multicast MBS Session Activation.
+Figure 8.15.1.2-1 illustrates an exemplified interaction of NGAP, E1AP, F1AP and RRC protocol functions for Multicast MBS Session Context Establishment with a UE joining an active multicast session as the first UE joining in its serving gNB.